-- SRT – This is the most common subtitle/caption file format.
+- SRT – This is the most common subtitle/caption file format, especially for YouTube or Facebook captioning.
 It is a text format that originated in the DVD-ripping software SubRip and stands for “SubRip Subtitle” file.

 - STL – Used for DVD Studio Pro.
 It was developed by Spruce Technologies and known as “Spruce Subtitle File.”

 - WebVTT – Caption format for HTML5 media players.